getantonio/TokenHub/src/docs/TOKEN_CREATION_GUIDE.md

+---
+title: "Token Creation Guide"
+description: "Step-by-step guide for creating tokens using TokenHub.dev's factory"
+category: "Token Creation"
+---

 # Token Creation Guide

+## Overview

+This guide walks you through the process of creating tokens using TokenHub.dev's factory.
+We'll cover both V1 and V2 token creation, configuration options, and best practices.

 This guide explains the token creation process and the features you can enable during token deployment.